 Before you graduate, leave school, or enroll less than half-time make sure you complete the steps below.

 - Complete Exit Counseling - You are required to complete exit counseling before you graduate, leave school (for any reason), or drop below half-time enrollment.
 Exit counseling is a mandatory information session that explains your loan repayment responsibilities and when repayment begins.
-Contact the Assitant Director of Financial Aid at Bay College to learn how to complete exit counseling.
+This can be done at studentaid.gov and click on Manage Loans-Exit Counseling.

 Below are things to consider during you grace or deferment period.